Testing lepton non-unitarity with the next generation of Germanium-based CE$\nu$NS reactor experiments: Acknowledgments

 Work supported by the Spanish grants PID2023-147306NB-I00 and CEX2023-001292-S (MICIU/AEI/ 10.13039/501100011033), as well as CIPROM/2021/054 (Generalitat Valenciana).
 TR and SCCh acknowledge support by the MPIK Heidelberg, where this work started.
+The authors would like to thank Edgar Sánchez García for discussions on realizing the experimental configurations investigated in this work.